dtekcth/data101/src/beginner/cli/basics.md

 screen.
 You can also open one by clicking on `Terminal` in the menu bar at the top of your screen, and then pressing `New Terminal`.

 With a terminal open, what are we looking at?
+Exactly what you see will depend on which terminal you are using, if yours looks different that is okay.
 At the start of the line of text you will see your username followed by `@`, and then the name of your computer.
 After that you will see the current directory.
 Your terminal keeps track of something called its _working directory_, which is where on your file system it is located at the moment.
 Right now it is `~`, which is a symbol used to represent your _home directory_.
 Every user has a home directory where all of their files are stored.
 At the end of the line you will see a solid block, which is your cursor.
 Here we can write commands and run them by pressing !kbd[Enter].

 We can print the exact location of our working directory by running the command `pwd` (**p**rint **w**orking **d**irectory).
 This should print `/home/`